25ec312-ux/WHY-NOTTT-useless-projects-/README.md

 ↓
 Continuous Monitoring

-Very short description:
+Short description:
-The phone camera detects human presence using Python, and the result is sent to the ESP32 for automatic device control.
+The smartphone camera provides visual input for YOLO11-based human detection, while the ESP32 collects temperature, light, motion and door activity data.
+The Python House Brain combines these inputs to generate sarcastic observations, object conversations and a Human Behaviour Score.
 For Hardware:

 # Schematic & Circuit